The-OpenROAD-Project/OpenLane/docs/source/for_developers/docs_contribution.rst

 Terms Consistency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to improve the readability of the documentation, please use and capitalize trademarks properly.
+In order to improve the readability of the documentation, please use and capitalize names and trademarks properly.
 Some examples you can see below:

 .. code-block::